HappyCerberus/cpp-coding-interview/manuscript/002_lists_002_simple.md

 <!-- https://compiler-explorer.com/z/q7z5r4PxY -->

 However, implementing one from scratch isn’t particularly complicated either.
-We consume the merged-in list, one element at a time, advancing the insertion position as needed.
+We consume the merged-in list, one element at a time, advancing the insertion position as needed{i: "lists|merge"}.

 {caption: "Custom merge operation."}
 ```cpp